Member Login

 Offering a speech and debate class can give your program stability, increase participation, and offer greater work/life balance.
 In this course you will prepare to showcase interest, demonstrate how a class helps your school achieve its goals, determine the positioning and structure of your course, make a pitch incorporating data and student voices, and plan for the year ahead.

-Belonging and Inclusion Advocate Certification
+Belonging and Inclusion Advocate Training

 This training is designed to give you a full picture of the Belonging and Inclusion Station (BIS) as well as the role of the Belonging and Inclusion Advocate (BIA).
 The certification course consists of two videos (approximately 2 hours in total) and one quiz.